Code-Institute-Submissions/project-1-employee-site-hub/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to update Teams files.
 Add that great Idea I have to the IDEA form, and maybe win some Time in            Lieu for my effort
-        2. As a Returning Visitor, I want to Sign Up to the latest HR Inititive e.g. CARE Program, Heart Foundation Presentation etc
+        2. As a Returning Visitor, I want to Sign Up to the latest HR Inititive e.g. CARE Program, Heart Foundation Presentation Sign              Up etc